-Lara shoots, writes, and edits her own stories.
-She has also created, contributed to, and manages numerous websites.
-She has worked in local news, network and cable television, international print, and documentary film, and her work has been featured on numerous news sites and blogs.
+Lara has worked in every medium, from film and local news, network and cable television, international print, and documentary film, and her work has been published in and broadcast on numerous news outlets worldwide.

-She field produces pieces in New England for ABC News shows including Good Morning America and World News with Diane Sawyer.
-Lara previously worked with ABC News' Medical Unit, where she produced digital and on-air health stories.
+She is a respected field producer, covering major stories across New England for news networks including ABC News.
+She previously worked with ABC News' Medical Unit in New York, where she produced digital and on-air health stories.

-Lara was part of the team at the Boston Globe awarded the 2014 Pulitzer Prize for exhaustive and empathetic breaking news coverage of the Boston Marathon bombings and ensuing manhunt.
+Lara was part of the team at the Boston Globe and its news site Boston.com awarded the 2014 Pulitzer Prize for exhaustive and empathetic breaking news coverage of the 2013 Boston Marathon bombings and the ensuing manhunt.

-She received a dual undergraduate degree from Boston University in Broadcast Journalism and International Relations with concentration in Middle East and North African foreign policy and security studies, along with a minor in French.
-She also recieved a master's degree in Health Communication from Emerson College and is a doctoral degree candidate in Higher Education Leadership at Regis College with a concentration in teaching and learning.
+She received a dual undergraduate degree from Boston University in Broadcast Journalism and International Relations with a concentration in Middle East and North African foreign policy and security studies, along with a minor in French.
+She has a master's degree in Health Communication from Emerson College and a doctorate in Education from Regis College with a concentration in teaching and learning.

-Lara has traveled extensively and is fluent in Armenian, Arabic, and French.
+Lara travels extensively and is fluent in Armenian, Arabic, and French.
 She began her career as an on-air reporter.